What is the Wyatt Exploration Program?

 Can I still apply for the travel expedition if I graduate in December?

-Yes, history majors that will be graduating in December are still welcome to apply for the travel expedition that takes place in the spring time.
+Yes, history majors or minors that will be graduating in December are still welcome to apply for the travel expedition that takes place in the spring time.